You are currently viewing DIY Wooden Marble Run Plans: Build Your Own Track

 • Paint (for decoration)

 Using durable materials means your marble run will last longer.
-It will also be more fun for everyone8.
+It will also be more fun for everyone.

 Before you start, make sure you have the right tools.
 The right tools make building easier: